MikeyBurkman/eggnog/README.md

 Only after calling `context.main()` will the main module be loaded.
 This will load all of its dependencies first, and all of their dependencies, and so on until the app has been fully loaded.
 A module is considered loaded onces its init() method has been called once.

 ### Import aliases
-To make it a little easier to use the imports object, each import my be given an alias:
+To make it a little easier to use the imports object, each import may be given an alias:
 ```
 module.exports = {
   import: [{